rohansingh3593/full_env/src/itron.meter.pkg/README.md

 Introduction
 ============

-itron.meter package is a small tool that provides basic services to communicate with the meter and install fw and packages on the meter, and examine the muse01.db database
+rohan.meter package is a small tool that provides basic services to communicate with the meter and install fw and packages on the meter, and examine the muse01.db database